foundry-rs/book/src/reference/config/solidity-compiler.md

 - Default: none
 - Environment: `FOUNDRY_ALLOW_PATHS` or `DAPP_ALLOW_PATHS`

 Tells solc to allow reading source files from additional directories.
-This is mainly relevant for complex workspaces managed by `pnmp` or similar.
+This is mainly relevant for complex workspaces managed by `pnpm` or similar.

 See also [solc allowed-paths](https://docs.soliditylang.org/en/latest/path-resolution.html#allowed-paths)